danvisai/danvisai/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying Computer Graphics at Purdue University.
+- Graduate Teaching Assistant at Purdue

-- 💼 &nbsp; Worked as an Intern at SkillDzire and AICTE Cyber security.
+- 💼 &nbsp; Worked as an Intern at Aseda Sciences as VR developer.
 - 🌱 &nbsp; Constantly learning something new.

 <h3> 🛠 &nbsp;Tech Stack</h3>